hitoshitakeuchi/hitoshitakeuchi.github.io/content/profile.md

 My primary interests are exploring the interface between real and virtual.
 I try to give reality to both real and virtual through my works.
+I have a deep interest in human perception and media aesthetics theory.
-Born 1985 in Tokyo, Japan.
+Born in Tokyo, Japan.
 Bachelor of Intermedia Art.
 Tokyo University of the Arts, Japan.

 [Contact]